 Tether is one of the first and most popular examples of this strategy.
 Their USDT token is pegged to the US dollar at a 1:1 ratio and regular audits ensure that it is indeed fully collateralized.
-However recent audits indicate they may not have all the USDT in circulation collateralized – which is particularly concerning considering they recently climbed into the top 10 in terms of overall market cap across all crypto assets.
+However recent audits indicate they may not have all the USDT in circulation collateralized – which is particularly concerning considering they are often in the top 10 in terms of overall market cap across all crypto assets.

 Critics say that while a fiat-pegged stable coin could withstand some of the most volatile crypto market conditions, it falls short simply with its dependency on a fiat currency’s price – which itself is centralized and vulnerable to inflation and forex volatility.

-The crypto-collateralized stablecoin is backed by another cryptocurrency vs. fiat, offering a much more decentralized approach with the totality of transactions occurring on the blockchain.
-However considering the price volatility of most cryptocurrencies, this approach requires over-collateralizing the stablecoin with massive amounts of committed capital for any chance of success.
+The crypto-collateralized stablecoin is backed by another cryptocurrency (or a basket of crypto assets) vs. fiat, offering a much more decentralized approach with the totality of transactions occurring on the blockchain.
+However, considering the price volatility of most cryptocurrencies, this approach requires over-collateralizing the stablecoin with massive amounts of committed capital for any chance of success.

 The leading example of this approach is Basis, marketed as a “price stable cryptocurrency with an algorithmic central bank.”
 Launched in 2017 and backed by the likes of Andreessen Horowitz, Bain Capital, and DCG, Basis implements a system similar to that of a central bank, making use of base coins, base bonds, and base shares.